-Regulators in Japan have increased their scrutiny of our industry.
-Several direct sellers in Japan have been penalized for actions of their distributors that violated applicable regulations, including one prominent international direct selling company that was suspended from sponsoring activities for three months in 2008, and another large Japanese direct selling company that was suspended from sponsoring activities for six months in 2009.
-In addition, Japanese media has reported on increased political pressure on lawmakers supporting our industry.
+We continue to experience heightened regulatory and media scrutiny of the direct selling industry in Japan.
+Several direct sellers in Japan have been penalized for actions of distributors that violated applicable regulations, including one prominent international direct selling company that was suspended from sponsoring activities for three months in 2008, and another large Japanese direct selling company that was suspended from sponsoring activities for six months in 2009.
+In addition, some Japanese lawmakers have experienced increased political pressure to discontinue supporting the direct selling industry.

-We continue to experience a high level of general inquiries regarding our company and complaints to consumer protection centers in Japan and have taken steps to try to resolve these issues including providing additional training to our distributors and restructuring our compliance group in Japan.
+We also continue to experience a high level of general inquiries regarding our business and complaints to consumer protection centers in Japan and have taken steps to try to resolve these issues including providing additional training to distributors, and restructuring our compliance group in Japan.
 We have seen improvements in some prefectures, but not in others.
-In 2009, we received one written and one oral warning from Consumer Centers in two prefectures raising concerns about our distributor training and number of general inquiries and complaints.
-We are implementing additional steps to reinforce our distributor education and training in Japan to help address these concerns.
-If consumer complaints escalate to a government review or if the current level of complaints does not improve, there is an increased likelihood that regulators could take action against us or we could receive negative media attention, either of which could harm our business.
+We have received warnings from consumer centers in certain prefectures raising concerns about our distributor training and number of general inquiries and complaints.
+Although we are implementing additional steps to reinforce our distributor education and training in Japan to help address these concerns, we cannot be sure that such steps will be successful.
+If consumer complaints and inquiries escalate to a government review or if the current level of complaints and inquiries does not improve, there is an increased likelihood that regulators could take action against us, including a suspension of our sponsoring activities, or we could receive negative media attention, either of which could harm our business.
+In 2009, Japan implemented a national organization of consumer protection centers, which appears to have resulted in a further increase in the scrutiny of our business and industry.

 As a result of restrictions in China on direct selling activities, we have implemented a retail store model utilizing an employed sales force and contractual sales promoters, and we are currently integrating direct selling in our business model in this market pursuant to applicable direct selling regulations.
 The regulatory environment in China remains complex.
-China's direct selling and anti-pyramiding regulations are restrictive and contain various limitations, including a restriction on the ability to pay multi-level compensation to independent distributors.
+China's direct selling and anti-pyramiding regulations are restrictive and contain various limitations, including a restriction on the ability to pay multi-level compensation.
 Our operations in China have attracted significant regulatory and media scrutiny since we expanded our operations there in January 2003.
 Regulations are subject to discretionary interpretation by municipal and provincial level regulators as well as local customs and practices.
 Interpretations of what constitutes permissible activities by regulators can vary from province to province and can change from time to time because of the lack of clarity in the rules regarding direct selling activities and differences in customs and practices in each location.

 Because of the Chinese government's significant concerns about direct selling activities, it scrutinizes very closely activities of direct selling companies.
-At times, investigations and related actions by government regulators have impeded our ability to conduct business in certain locations, and have resulted in a few cases where we have paid fines.
+At times, investigations and related actions by government regulators have impeded our ability to conduct business in certain locations, and have resulted in a few cases where we have paid substantial fines.
 In each of these cases, we have been allowed to recommence operations after the government's investigation, and no material changes to our business model were required in connection with these fines and impediments.
-Please refer to "Item 1A.
-Risk Factors" for more information on the regulatory risks associated with our business in China.
+Please refer to "Risk Factors" for more information on the regulatory risks associated with our business in China.